- Core Commitments

 The GNI will receive funding from participating companies.
-The GNI will also seek assistance from foundations and other appropriate sources.
+The GNI will also seek assistance from foundations, governments and other appropriate sources.

 The Board will fashion a scope of work for the GNI that reflects the level of company participation and available funding, while also ensuring that each of the elements of the GNI mission receives meaningful support.